StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/hide-key-performance-indicators.md

 This topic provides step-by-step instructions for hiding one or several key performance indicators (KPIs) for [cases](../../../analyst-corner/cases/about-cases.md) and [alerts](../../../analyst-corner/alerts/about-alerts.md) in TheHive.

-By default, all indicators are displayed in case and alert descriptions.
+By default, all indicators appear in case and alert descriptions.

 You can hide some or all indicators if they're not useful or could be misleading for your organization.